What You Need To Know About Stem Cells

 The way the therapy works depends on the approach.
 There are two fundamentally different approaches to stem cell therapy.

 In the first approach, stem cells are extracted from the source and re-applied to the patient where it is needed.
-There, stem cells can initiate regeneration and tissue repair.
+Research is investigating whether the re-applied cells can support regeneration and tissue repair at that site.

 The source can be fat tissue, bone marrow, or other tissues from the patient’s own body.
 The location and type of re-application depends on the condition that is being treated.